Jacksonville Housing Authority Board Chair resigns; second resignation in five days

 >>> STREAM ACTION NEWS JAX LIVE <<<

+Board Member Andre Green submitted his resignation to the board Friday, Jan.
+19. It was on Jan.
+9 that we learned Green was on his way out.

+In his resignation email, Green didn’t give a reason, only stating he enjoyed working on the board.

-On Wednesday night, Becker obtained the resignation letter from Commissioner Christopher Walker.
+On Wednesday night, Becker obtained the resignation letter from Board Chair Christopher Walker.
 In the letter, Walker cited his reasoning for a new opportunity that would present a conflict of interest if he remained in his current role on the board.

 I am writing to formally submit my resignation from my position as a Commissioner of the Jacksonville Housing Authority, effective immediately.